rockapot/crash/Story/Hour 08 - David.md

 Maybe he got lost, David said.
 Or he couldn’t clear the autopilot.
 That’s not the most disturbing thing.
 What do you mean?
+Didn’t you guys notice?
-The boy coughed and spat and gurgled, then tented his back in spasm.
+Suddenly the boy coughed and spat and gurgled, then tented his back in spasm.
 Holy shit.
 David turned to Carl.
 Find someone.